philipp-baumann/leaf-starch-spc/README.md

 ```

 4. Open RStudio server and kick-off the workflow.
 There are two
-    suggestions deployment, one via docker running on your computer, and
+    suggestions deployment, one via docker running on your computer (4.
-    the other via docker on a virtual machine (4. i.) tunnelled via ssh
+    i.), and the other via docker on a virtual machine tunnelled via ssh
     (4. ii.)

 <!-- end list -->